-The FWF has defined a minimum set of questions that comprise the DMP and that are to be addressed in the DMP template.
-The FWF DMP is in line with Science Europe’s “Core Requirements for Data Management Plans”.
+The FWF has defined a minimum set of questions that comprise the data management plan and that must be addressed in the DMP template (see IV.).
+The FWF DMP template is in line with Science Europe’s “Core Requirements for Data Management Plans”.

-The DMP must be submitted together with the public relations (PR) abstracts and the FWF Funding Agreement once the FWF Board has approved a grant contribution.
+The DMP must be submitted together with the FWF grant agreement for an approved project.
 The DMP is a prerequisite for the start of the project and will be checked for completeness by the FWF.
 It must be written in the same language as the grant proposal.
-The DMP should only contain the most important information and must not exceed a length of 10,000 characters (including spaces).
-If further information is necessary, it can be provided by links to external sources.
+It is recommended to consult the research data management support of the researcher’s own research institute when drafting the DMP.

 The DMP is to be viewed as a living document that can be modified throughout the project.
-Any changes made to the DMP should be documented, and its final version must be included in the final grant report.
+Any changes made to the DMP should be documented (DMP versioning), and its final version must be included in the final grant report.

-Within grant proposals, costs for the preparation, archiving, open access and later use of research data in repositories can be requested.
-For further information, see the application guidelines for grant proposals.
+Within grant proposals, costs for the preparation, archiving, open access, and later use of research data in repositories can be requested (see the respective application guidelines).

-The Data Management template can be downloaded here:
+The DMP guidance and template can be downloaded at the following link: